-From patchy facial hair to never having been able to grow one, there are plenty of reasons why men get beard hair implants.
+From patchy facial hair to never having been able to grow one, there are plenty of reasons why men get beard transplants.
 But, the main cause we see over and over again is hair loss.
 A lot of people think hair loss only occurs to the hair on the top of the head, but this isn’t the case – tons of men lose their facial hair, too, and it can be incredibly damaging to confidence.

 There’s a big difference between going bald and natural hair loss, so it’s important you know the difference.
 We recommend keeping an eye on how much hair you lose in the shower, when you comb your beard, and when you’re just in your home.
 If the amount of hair lost is visibly increasing, then you can start to associate it with hair loss.
 You may also notice your beard starting to look different, with odd patches where the hair is thinning or has completely disappeared.

 If you do think you’re going beard-bald, there could be a number of causes behind it, and knowing what’s making your hair fall out could help to fix the problem.

 During hormone-fueled teenage years is when most of us start to see facial hair appearing.
 This is because testosterone and DHT are being produced, both of which trigger the growth of a beard, and the more of these hormones you have the bigger and fuller your beard will be.
 On the other hand, if their levels start dropping as you get older you could see your beard start to thin and fall out.

 If you’re not eating a well-balanced diet and are missing out on vitamins and minerals, this could be the cause of your facial hair loss.
 A lack of B-vitamins, vitamin D, A, K2, and E all play a big part in hair growth, alongside zinc, magnesium, and calcium.
 So, make sure you’re getting enough of all of them every day.
 Be aware that there’s limited evidence to suggest that supplements actually promote hair growth.
 Find out more about the link between vitamins and hair growth.